DISCOVER AND EXPLORE LONG ISLAND

 - Ferry: If you’re coming from the north, the ferry from New London, CT usually offers a faster way to beat the traffic.
 For an additional fee, you can bring your car on board with you so you’ll be ready to hit the road upon docking.

 - Taxi: There are a number of taxi companies servicing the Long Island area, as well as other car services such as Uber and Lyft.

 - Bus: Suffolk County Transportation services routes along the shore and the North and South forks, but can be a slower option.

-- Trolley: A new trolley program premieres in Fall 2017, intended to alleviate traffic and shuttle up to 30 visitors per trolley to various destinations along the North Fork, from Mattituck to Greenport.
+- Trolley: A new trolley program premiered in Fall 2017, intended to alleviate traffic and shuttle up to 30 visitors per trolley to various destinations along the North Fork, from Mattituck to Greenport.

 - Bicycle: Cycling is a popular mode of transportation across shorter distances and are often available for rent at inns and private companies.

-Browse and Book Your Perfect Long Island Vacation Rental...NO BOOKING FEES!
+Browse and Book Your Perfect Long Island Vacation Rentals...NO BOOKING FEES!